Vagente/Django-Web-Admin/README.md

 "termios.tcsetwinsize" with commented out code "set_winsize" (in xterm/consumers.py).
 (Maybe I should do a version checking)
 ## Setup
 - Clone project and setup env.
-- Install and setup redis-server(disable redis in settings.py if you don't want this)
+- Install and setup valkey or redis(disable redis in settings.py if you don't want this)
 - Change the root folder for file manager in settings.py
 - Run the following in project root.
   ```shell